hujhax/austin-improv-wiki/Theatresports.md

 |Run	=	May/Jun 2013
 }}

-***TheatreSports* (mainstage run)** refers to the May 2013 Mainstage run of [[Wikipedia - TheatreSports|the traditional 'improv contest']] format from [[Wikipedia - Keith Johnstone|Keith Johnstone]].
+***Theatresports* (mainstage run)** refers to the May 2013 Mainstage run of [[Wikipedia - Theatresports|the traditional 'improv contest']] format from [[Wikipedia - Keith Johnstone|Keith Johnstone]].

 ## Summary
-TheatreSports is an improv show in which two teams of improvisors challenge each other to a series of shortform games.
+Theatresports is an improv show in which two teams of improvisors challenge each other to a series of shortform games.

 A group of judges award points, set special 'judges' challenges', and cut short scenes that are boring.

-In this run, the show opens with a 15-minute "exhibition match", featuring teams organized around some kind of theme.
-This is followed by two matches involving teams drawn from the show's cast.
+In this run, the show opens with a 15-minute student bout, featuring two student teams captained by a member of the core cast.
+This is followed by an "exhibition match", featuring teams organized around some kind of theme.
+After an intermission, there is a "main event" bout, involving teams drawn from the show's cast.
 The show runs in the downstairs theater.

 ## List of Shows
-Every week, *TheatreSports* includes two guest stars, as well as a themed "exhibition match".
+Every week, *Theatresports* includes two guest stars, as well as a themed "exhibition match".

 The schedule is as follows: